-Accommodations: The Gonville Hotel (D) Cambridge History, Transformation & Sacrifice DAY 2: OCTOBER 4, 2018 After breakfast, Dr. Miller will give a presentation on the Eighth Air Force and an introduction to the tour.
-The first stop will be a chance to reflect upon the carnage of the "Bomber War" at the Cambridge American Cemetery.
+Accommodations: The Gonville Hotel (D)

+Cambridge History, Transformation, and Sacrifice

+After breakfast, Dr. Miller presents a lecture on the Eighth Air Force and gives an overview of the itinerary.
+The first stop provides a chance to reflect upon the carnage of the "Bomber War" at the Cambridge American Cemetery.
 The cemetery contains the remains of 3,812 of our military dead, and 5,127 names are recorded on the Tablets of the Missing.
 Most died in the Battle of the Atlantic or in bombing raids over Hitler's Reich.
-In the afternoon, visit the Churchill Archives at Cambridge University.
-Winston Churchill's official papers along with those of 600 other British figures of the 20th Century.
-Contemporaries of Winston Churchill sit alongside major political, military and scientific figures such as: Margaret Thatcher, Ernest Bevin, John Major, Neil Kinnock, Admiral Ramsay, and Field Marshal Slim.
+In the afternoon, visit the Churchill Archives at Cambridge University featuring Winston Churchill's official papers along with those of 600 other British figures of the 20th Century.
+Contemporaries of Winston Churchill sit alongside major political, military, and scientific figures such as: Margaret Thatcher, Ernest Bevin, John Major, Neil Kinnock, Admiral Ramsay, and Field Marshal Slim.

 Accommodations: The Gonville Hotel (B, L, R, D)

-General Henry H. "Hap" Arnold's name is synonymous with the development of the US Army Air Forces (USAAF) between World War I and World War II.
-Taught to fly by the Wright brothers, Arnold worked closely with President Franklin Roosevelt in the late 1930s to build a powerful American Air Arm.
-During World War II, he was Commander General of the US Army Air Forces worldwide.
-In that capacity, he directed, from Washington, DC, the US strategic bombing campaign against Nazi Germany.
-This was a massive effort to destroy the enemy's wartime industrial machine, including its major factories, rail yards, and synthetic oil refineries.
-His principal contribution to victory in Europe was the Air Forces' destruction of the Luftwaffe, the most powerful flying force in the world at the start of the war.
-That victory made possible the Normandy invasion.

 95th Bombardment Group Crew in Horham.
 Courtesy of IWM, Roger Freeman Collection

 Thorpe Abbotts

-DAY 3: OCTOBER 5, 2018

-Today begins at Thorpe Abbotts, the wartime base of the 100th Bombardment Group, "The Bloody Hundredth," as the group was called, for the staggering losses its B-17 crews suffered in daylight raids over Germany and Nazi occupied Europe.
-The Hundredth is the group that will be featured in the forthcoming HBO dramatic series, Masters of the Air.
-A celebratory visit to the airbase includes 8th Air Force re-enactors and a fish & chips wagon to bring back the feel of the 1940s.
-Our hosts, the local villagers, will meet us and show us around the air base they have lovingly brought back to life.
-Many of them were there as young boys and girls when the Americans fliers arrived in the spring of 1943, and they have wonderful stories to share with us.
+Today begins at Thorpe Abbotts, the wartime base of the 100th Bombardment Group, "The Bloody Hundredth," as the group was called, for the staggering losses its B-17 crews suffered in daylight raids over Germany and Nazi-occupied Europe.

+A celebratory visit to the airbase includes Eighth Air Force re-enactors and a fish & chips wagon to bring back the feel of the 1940s.
+Local villagers will greet guests and provide a guided tour around the air base they have lovingly brought back to life.
+Many of them were there as young boys and girls when the Americans fliers arrived in the spring of 1943, and they will have wonderful stories to share with the group.

 The group continues to nearby Horham, home of the 95th Bombardment Group, one of the most decorated air units of the war.
-The villagers who restored the base will host a pub party in their officer's club, with dancing to the music of their own Glenn Miller Band.
+The villagers who restored the base will host a pub party in their officer's club complete with local musicians celebrating the music of the Glenn Miller Band.

 Accommodations: Angel Hotel (B, L, D)

-VETERAN SPOTLIGHT